saviosailas/swift-android/INSTALL.md

-# Run binary build with Swift language on Linux machine
+# Compile swift code on Linux and run it on Android device

 ### Install Swift using swiftly